Lokathor/fermium/README.md

 * The `old-headers-only/` directory contains header files from older versions of SDL2 and its add-ons, for use by bindgen when needed.
 * The `full-source/` directory contains all the source needed to potentially build SDL2 and its add-ons, for use with static linking on windows.
-It's not _literally_ the entire source tree you'd get off their website, because a lot of test asset files (PNGs, mp3s, etc) have been removed to keep the download smaller.
+A lot of the test asset files (PNGs, mp3s, etc) have been removed to keep the download smaller.
+* The `win32-devel-files/` directory has dynamic lib files for use when building on Windows.
+As with the `full-source/` directory, spare files have been deleted to save on space.

 ## Project Logo